Pop pop boat: Principle of operation

-The operation of the pop pop boat may seem surprising, since one might expect that if water is going in and out through the exhaust tube, the boat should merely shake back and forth.
-But while the water pushed out carries away with it momentum, which must be balanced (by Newton's third law) by an opposite momentum on the part of the boat, the water sucked in quickly impinges on the boiler tank and transfers its momentum to the boat.
-The initial reaction force on the boat (which would pull it backwards) is therefore cancelled by the pushing of the water when it hits the inside of the boiler.
+The forward motion of the boat may seem surprising, because one might expect that water is going in and out through the exhaust tube would cause the boat to shake back and forth.
+The water pushed out carries away with it momentum, which must be balanced (by Newton's third law) by an opposite momentum that moves the boat forward.
+Then, water sucked in has an initial reaction force on the boat (which would pull it backward), which is cancelled by the water imparting its momentum to the boat as the water slows and stops before reversing direction.
 The result is that the inflow of water causes no appreciable force on the boat.

 Some authors have argued that the reason why the pop pop boat works is that the water being propelled out the back of the boat forms a narrow jet, while the water being drawn back in on the second half of the cycle is drawn in from all directions.
 This asymmetry may be seen as well in the way in which one blows out a candle: it is easy to extinguish a candle by blowing on it, since all of the air expelled is moving in a concentrated, directional jet.
-However, it is difficult to put out the flame by sucking in air, the air being sucked in comes from all directions.
+However, it is difficult to put out the flame by sucking in air, the air being sucked in coming from all directions.
 This observation, though correct, may be misleading as an explanation of why the pop pop boat moves forward.
-The asymmetry of the shapes of the inflow and the outflow is a consequence of the viscosity of water, whereas the boat would be able to operate in an ideal fluid.
+The asymmetry of the shapes of the inflow and the outflow is a consequence of the viscosity of water, whereas the boat would still operate in an ideal fluid.
 Furthermore, as they pass through the exhausts, the inflowing and the outflowing water carry the same momentum (in opposite directions), relative to the boat.
 The important difference is that the momentum of the outflow is expelled, whereas the momentum of the inflow is soon transferred to the boat.
 The sucking/blowing asymmetry does make the boat more efficient, even if it's not the principle on which it operates.

-The physics of the operation of the pop pop boat is very similar to that of the Feynman sprinkler, a submerged sprinkler which is seen to turn weakly or not at all as water is sucked in through it.
+The physics of the operation of the pop pop boat is similar to that of the Feynman sprinkler, a submerged sprinkler which is seen to turn weakly or not at all as water is sucked in through it.
 In both cases, the reaction force on the solid device caused by the sucking in of the fluid is balanced by the fluid impinging on the inside of the device.

+Flow visualization

+The flow velocities at the exhaust of a pop pop boat can be measured using e.g. Particle Image Velocimetry.
+This quantitative visualization technique clearly shows rapid jets (vortex rings) that are expelled from the exhausts.
+It can also be seen how the fluid is sucked back into the exhaust.
+The peak flow velocities of this specific pop pop boat reach 0.4 m/s and the jet frequency is approximately 7 Hz.